 Colours are carrying information about the Universe, about the material world and about people.
 Colours can not only trigger aesthetic experiences and emotions but influence our physiological parameters and psyche.
 Laws describing interrelations of colours are playing their roles not only in the field of arts but in shaping our environment more humane in the fields of industry, information technology and, among others in medical science as well.

 Visitors of the exhibition may find out many interesting things about colour at the following places:

-In 16 vitrines located in the exhibition rooms visitors can have a look at real documents, books and instruments of the life of work, colour dynamic research of Antal Nemcsics.
+In 16 vitrines are located in the exhibition rooms, visitors can have a look at real documents, books and instruments of the life-work of colour dynamic research of Antal Nemcsics.